vvscode/docs/docs/number-lookup/number-lookup-overview.md

 ---
 title: Introduction
+excerpt: >-
-excerpt: 'Get information about a phone number (MSISDN) using the Sinch Number Lookup Service.
-Read more'
+  Get information about a phone number (MSISDN) using the Sinch Number Lookup Service.
+Read more
 next:
   pages:
     - number-lookup-enum-interface